 Charities that help with dental costs often lack the resources to assist every person needing to fix their teeth.
 Plus, booking appointments with multiple practices to get a pre-treatment estimate is time-consuming and impractical.

-However, we can all think like businesspeople while doing some simple detective work.
+However, we can all think like businesspeople while doing simple detective work.
 The offices charging the lowest prices often need to attract new patients!
 Therefore, look for some of these clues.

 - Check their online appointment scheduler to see how many slots are available, as open times indicate a shortage of customers.